 We should not forget that the food we eat is the gasoline that makes our muscles work properly, so the daily caloric intake should be sufficient and always proportionate to the effort made and the ambient temperature.
 Keep this in mind when you choose your meal after diving or between your dives.

 After the first dive of the day, you should opt for a more substantial lunch, with toast, crackers, eggs, a light sausage or cooked ham or turkey breast.

 Scuba Diet Recommended Guidelines

 In the specific case of a scuba diver diet, the main element is carbohydrates, which should represent 60% of the diet.
-To obtain them we should opt for foods containing the so-called “slow assimilation sugars”, which we will find in pasta, bread, potatoes… We will increase the quantity of these foods, which should be much higher than those containing fats, and we will supplement the diet with vegetable sources (lentils, peas…), taking into account that legumes are essential to provide the fiber that we need for a correct intestinal transit.
+To obtain them we should opt for foods containing the so-called “slow assimilation sugars”, which we can find in pasta, bread, potatoes… We will increase the quantity of these foods, which should be much higher than those containing fats, and we will supplement the diet with vegetable sources (lentils, peas…), taking into account that legumes are essential to provide the fiber that we need for a correct intestinal transit.

 We will provide calcium through the milk and dairy products, and vitamins thanks to fruit.